kzurawel/famicomparty2/src/routes/book/14-spritemovement/+page.svelte.md

 attributes is much shorter. `$0202`, `$0206`, `$020a`, and `$020e`
 are the bytes immediately following the previous tile number bytes, and so they hold the attributes for each of the first four sprites.
-Finally, we restore all of the registers, in the opposite order of how we stored them, and use `RTS` to end the subroutine.
+Finally, we use `RTS` to end the subroutine.

 What about the _location_ of each tile on screen?
 For that, we will need to use `player_x`, `player_y`, and some basic math.